Let's Learn How to Remove Mildew and Mold from a Bounce House. And How to Clean One, Too!

 With your bounce house clean (and rinsed, if you did step three), it's time to help protect the children using it by doing some disinfecting.
 And you can do this with simple, cost effective off-the-shelf solutions, too.

 Germs, bacteria, and viruses can and will live in your bounce house if they go ignored.
-Cold and flu viruses, MRSA, and scores of other types of viruses and infections can be transmitted through your bounce house from and to the children using them.
+Cold and flu viruses, MRSA, COVID, and scores of other types of viruses and infections can be transmitted through your bounce house to and from the children using them.
 So cleaning your equipment, particularly areas where hands or faces go, is a vital step toward ensuring the safety of the kids using it.

 We recommend using bleach-free disinfecting wipes.
 They're easy to use, easily disposed of, and most importantly, they get the job done.
-Lysol makes some really great wipes for this purpose; you'll find that a lot of event industry insiders use and recommend those.
+Clorox and Lysol make really great disinfecting wipes for this purpose; you'll find that a lot of rental operators use and recommend those.

 Be sure to wipe down railings, landings, and side walls.
 If you think a child may have touched that area, or a child might touch it later, it should be given at least a once-over with a disinfecting wipe.